DataDog/documentation/content/en/logs/log_collection/go.md

     ```

 3. [Restart the Agent][6].
-4. Run the [Agent’s status subcommand][7] and look for `csharp` under the `Checks` section to confirm logs are successfully submitted to Datadog.
+4. Run the [Agent’s status subcommand][7] and look for `go` under the `Checks` section to confirm logs are successfully submitted to Datadog.

 If logs are in JSON format, Datadog automatically [parses the log messages][8] to extract log attributes.
 Use the [Log Explorer][9] to view and troubleshoot your logs.